 A translation is the rendering of a toolComponent object’s localizable strings (§3.5.2) into another language.

 A translation is itself represented by a toolComponent object whose localizable properties are the translated versions of the corresponding properties in the component being translated.
+A translation specifies the tool component to which it applies by way of its associatedComponent property (§3.18.31).

 Translations SHALL be stored in the run.translations array (§3.14.9).